Albinhsn/Bonobo/README.md

 ## TODO LLVM backend

-* ToDo refactor
-    * fix array stuff
-        * should be easy to either check or do the thing you need to do with structure
-            * i.e. check which one, get pointer to this etc
+* snd pass map?

+* Figure out if variables in compiler done properly

+* Typecheck internalfuncs params?
+    * is this done in snd pass?

 * Fix recursive copying of arrays
     * wait why?
         * The flakey test obv

-* snd pass map?

-* Figure out if variables in compiler done properly

 * Clear distinction between library and internal funcs

-* Typecheck internalfuncs params?

 * append
     * is just a realloc and then add an item to the end?